-I've walked to work for most of my career (the shortest ever commute was one minute, each way).
-At the moment my walk is closer to about 25.
-I enjoy listening to podcasts...
-TED Talks, In Our Time, Classic Tales, that sort of thing.
+I’ve walked to work for most of my career (the shortest ever commute was one minute, each way).
+At the time this podcast began my walk was closer to about 25, though now I have a 50 minute plus drive.
+I enjoy listening to podcasts… TED Talks, In Our Time, Classic Tales, that sort of thing.
 I appreciate the efforts these creators go to in order to enrich me.
-Early 2018 I figured, "Say, I've got access to global experts in online education.
-Why not start a podcast?"
+Early 2018 I figured, “Say, I’ve got access to global experts in online education.
+Why not start a podcast?”

 At the time I was working at the Open University, UK.
 Professor Tony Bates was about to visit, so I asked him about being interviewed for a new podcast series.
 He was up for it.
 L&LoOL was born!